Mediator - only for the 144,000?

 "... the new covenant is between Jehovah God and spiritual Israel, with Jesus as its Mediator."
 God's Word For Us Through Jeremiah p.173

-Most congregations no longer have any of the "little flock" to associate with and the reality for a Jehovah's Witnesses is that salvation comes from following the Governing Body , the leaders of the Organization.
-Jesus role as mediator for the Anointed alone underpins the concept that following the directions of a "Faithful and Discreet Slave" is necessary for salvation.
+Most congregations no longer have any of the "little flock" to associate with and the reality for Jehovah's Witnesses is that salvation comes from following the Governing Body, the leaders of the Organization.
+Jesus role as mediator for the Anointed alone is used to underpin the concept that following the directions of the Governing Body is necessary for salvation.

 It is common for a cult to claim their leaders mediate for the followers, as emphasised by leading cult researcher, Steven Hassan.